w3c/omn/README.md

 ## Abstract

-This repository contains the work conducted in the [W3C OMN Community Group](https://www.w3.org/community/omn/).
+This repository contains the work conducted in the [W3C Federated Infrastructures Community Group](https://www.w3.org/community/omn/).
 It includes a formal information model for federated infrastructures (omn) and a Java library (omnlib) to translate between our Open-Multinet Ontology,